HotProtato/CDTree/README.md

 ## Splitting Criterion

+Note: All x values are represented as Y; the z-score normalized continuous values as their own y values, and categories where (1 - HHI) is their impurity, also known as Gini Impurity.

 The core of the causal discovery tree lies in its splitting criterion, which aims to identify splits that maximize the causal impact.
 For each potential split on a feature, the algorithm calculates a score based on the gains in impurity for all other features.

 Let $G_{pos}$ be the sum of positive gains and $G_{neg}$ be the sum of absolute negative gains across all *other* features (i.e., excluding the splitting feature $F_{split}$) for a given split: